 The stability of our homes is permeated by portals and voids, areas of vulnerability.
 The diagram above illustrates the common locations where home protection items have been found.

 Throughout Swann’s research into concealed shoes, she found that voids around the hearth, fireplace, and chimney were by far the most popular.
-The focus on the hearth as a concentrated place of protection is understandable when we remember that the hearth was the centre of the home until later twentieth-century heating made most rooms habitable in winter.
+The focus on the hearth as a concentrated place of protection is understandable when we remember that the hearth was the centre of the home until later 20th-century heating made most rooms habitable in winter.

 This focus on the open portals in our homes—the voids that are not protected by walls, such as window sills, door thresholds, and hearth/chimney spaces—suggests that people believed it was possible for dark forces to travel through the landscape and attack them by way of these vulnerable spaces.
 “Whether these forces were emanations from a witch in the form of a spell, a witch’s familiar pestering their property, and actual witch flying in spirit or a combination of all those is difficult to tell.”
 (Hoggard 15)